nga-pham/nannycare/spec-design-nanny-website.md

 # Requirement
+We need to create a list of pet facility and pet shop and connect them with potential users.
+We already have connections.
+The idea is similar to booking.com or Agoda page
 # System analysis and design for booking nanny website
 The website consists of 6 pages, a header and a footer
 ## 1. Landing page